jawebada/libmbb/docs/HSM.md

 		return 0;
 	}

-* [monostable](../examples/monostable.c) is another simple example implementing monostable multivibrators (as in staircase lightings).
+* [monostable](../examples/monostable.c) is a simple example implementing monostable multivibrators (as in staircase lightings).
 * [pelican](../examples/pelican.c) is an implementation of
 [Miro Samek's](http://www.state-machine.com/)
 [PEdestrian LIght CONtrolled (PELICAN) Crossing